lukejpreston/xunit-viewer/README.md

 * split suite into components
 * write some tests
 * make the filtering work fo cli
-* watch
 * get socket io working
-* when doing a deploy make it make the template, I also want to only publish the dist folder for nom
 * setup gh-pages to work, it should have index.html sample.html and two images